Active ingredient

 The other ingredients are sodium chloride, acetic acid and water for injection.

-Neo-Cytamen® 1000 micrograms/ml Solution for Injection is a sterile solution.
+Neo-Cytamen® is a clear red-brown solution.

-It comes in packs of 5 ampoules, each containing 1 ml of solution.
+It comes in packs of 5 ampoules.

-This leaflet was last updated January 2018
+This leaflet was last revised in 06/2024

 ® Neo-Cytamen is a Registered Trade Mark